 In 2003 Adam was awarded a Fulbright Scholarship to begin doctoral studies at Northwestern University, U.S.A.
 He graduated in 2006 with distinction, having presented several U.S. premières of works by U.K. composers (and has since given several more in the opposite direction).

 As a soloist, Adam has performed at major venues throughout the U.K., including the BBC Proms and has given several live broadcasts on BBC Radio 3.
-He has performed concertos in Europe and America and has recorded for the UHR, NMB and Divine Art Record labels.
+He has performed concertos in Europe and America and has recorded for the UHR, NMB, Coviello and Divine Art Record labels.
 He has had works composed especially for him by a vast number of composers and has collaborated with countless more.
 In recent seasons he has performed concertos by Grieg, Rachmaninov, Edward Gregson and John Ireland.
 He frequently directs from the piano in classical concertos as well as contemporary repertoire, and he often specialises in works for many keyboards in performances with friends and colleagues.
 In the field of chamber music he plays with (and helps manage) leading London-based contemporary group The Riot Ensemble, and with friends in Brighton he performs with the Ireland Piano Trio.
 In 2016 he organised a marathon 21-hour performance of Satie’s Vexations, featuring 34 amateur and professional pianists raising over £4,000 for a piano restoration.
 He has been a Park Lane Group Young Artist.

 Adam’s works challenge modernist preconceptions of high art and kitsch and, in a bewildering mixture, draw upon dance forms, indeterminacy, extended instrumental techniques, humour and political satire.
 Commissions include St Catharine’s College Cambridge (Many Dark Actor Playing Games), RNCM (Office Party), Portsmouth Grammar School (Santa Dances), leading UK architect John Wheatley (Gridshell) and the Ebony Duo (Tarantella) attracting funds from the Scottish Arts Council and the Hope Scott Trust.
 Adam’s piece for trumpet and piano, Lezghinka, was performed at the Millennium Centre in Cardiff at the Brass Final of BBC Young Musician of the Year 2010, broadcast on BBC Television.
 The performer was Sam Moffitt, who also commissioned the work.
 In 2011 Adam wrote an innovative Beatbox Concerto in collaboration with Crawley-based beatboxer Krystal Gob using a unique notational system.
 The concerto has been performed twice by CoMA Sussex and students from the University of Chichester (some of whom provided electronic parts).